If you love swiss roll cake, ice cream and fudge, you’re in for a treat! This is the ‘bombe’ of all ice cream cakes!

 Regarding the pistachios, here’s the really great part.
 Sam Feferkorn from Ohnuts.com saw my last entry on nut butters.
 He took sympathy on my poor, mutilated fingers and offered up a free pound of already shelled pistachios, plus a few other nuts and dried fruits of my choice.
 How cool is that?
 You’ve got to check out Ohnuts.com, they’re loaded with nuts, dried fruits, chocolates etc, and at reasonable prices!

 Well, thanks to Sam, having these ‘ready to go’ pistachios on hand was what helped in my decision making.
-Why not a vanilla bean ice cream with pistachio nougatine folded in?
-(AKA – the crunchies..well, my version).
-I must admit, I cheated a bit..
-I only made one ice cream, and used store bought strawberry ice cream.
+Why not a vanilla bean ice cream with pistachio nougatine folded in? (aka my version of the Carvel ‘crunchies’).
+I must admit, I cheated a bit.
+I only made the pistachio nougatine ice cream, and used store bought strawberry ice cream.
 Oh, the shame, but hey, I’ve made a strawberry ice cream for a Daring Bakers challenge before, so that affords me a pass, right?

-I rolled the filled genoise from the long side instead of the shorter side – which is the direction you usually roll a swiss roll from.
+I rolled the filled genoise from the long side instead of the shorter side – which is not the direction you usually roll a Swiss roll from.
 I did this because I wanted small, spiral slices of the roll, and the diameter of the roll from the long side is always much smaller.
-My first ice cream was the vanilla bean – pistachio nougatine, and the second was my cheat..store bought strawberry.
+My first ice cream was the vanilla bean – pistachio nougatine, and the second was my cheat; the store-bought strawberry ice cream that rhymes with snoggin blahhs.
 I made the fudge sauce from the recipe provided to us by Sunita, except I added a little vodka to slightly halt the freezing process so the middle would remain fudgy and somewhat gooey, in lieu of frozen solid, upon cutting.

 If you’d like the master challenge recipe for a chocolate swiss roll, the fudge sauce and extremely easy chocolate and vanilla ice creams..click HERE.
 To see the beautiful swiss roll ice cream cakes other Daring Bakers created, click on the links to their blogs HERE.